kinfey/GitHubCodeSpaceWorkShop/EN/README.md

 <img src="./imgs/logo.png"/>
 </div>

-Hello everyone, this is an online Workshop based on GitHub Codespaces.
+Hi everyone, this is an online Workshop based on GitHub Codespaces.
 I hope to tell you how to use GitHub Codespaces by combining different content, how to combine GitHub Codespaces as your own platform for learning programming languages, and maintain your projects through GitHub Codespaces, etc.

 ## **GitHub Codespaces Introduction**